Mister Miracle (Shilo Norman)

-Shilo Norman is a fictional character, a superhero in the DC Comics universe.
+Shilo Norman is a superhero in the DC Comics universe.
 He is the third person to use the name Mister Miracle.
 Created by Jack Kirby, he first appeared in Mister Miracle #15 (August 1973).

 Fictional character biography

 Biography

 Shilo's mother abandoned him as an infant.
 He spent the early parts of his youth in an orphanage in the Suicide Slum in Metropolis.
 Shilo was unsatisfied with his lot in life, so he fled the abuses of the orphanage and began living on the streets.